DavidWilliams81/cubiquity/README.md

 Cubiquity is a personal project and unfortunately I'm not looking for external contributions.
 Please do not send feature requests or pull requests (I actually have a separate repository for development and just copy changes across to this one, so they won't merge cleanly anyway).
 I'll probably address build problems and bug reports though.

 ## Credits
-Cubiquity makes use of a few external projects, all of which are in the public domain.
+The core library makes use of a few external projects, all of which are in the public domain.
 Note that they are not dependencies because they have been integrated into the Cubiquity code base.

 * **linalg.h:** https://github.com/sgorsten/linalg
 * **MurmurHash3:** https://github.com/aappleby/smhasher/wiki/MurmurHash3

 The demos, tools, and tests also use some external projects, most of which can be found in the src/external folder (except SDL).
+They are all either public domain or use permissive open source licenses.

 * **Flags library:** https://github.com/sailormoon/flags
 * **Glad OpenGL loader:** https://glad.dav1d.de/